aofarrel/TOPMed_Pipeline_First_Step_WDL/README.md

 ## Limitations
 * Functionality is not one-to-one with the UW pipeline
 * Functionality is also not one-to-one with the CWL version of this pipeline
-* Currently this pipeline only accepts vcf.gz files
 * Due to how Cromwell works, local runs may draw too much memory (see below)

 ## Advice for running locally